menu

 Gore is a tiny town located in the state of Virginia.
 With a population of 249 people and just one neighborhood, Gore is the 380th largest community in Virginia.
-Gore has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Gore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Gore is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gore is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Gore who work in office and administrative support (100.00%), sales jobs (0.00%), and personal care services (0.00%).